Little Thirteen

 Little Thirteen is a 2012 German drama film directed by Christian Klandt.
-The film stars Muriel Wimmer as one of three troubled teenagers from different social backgrounds that face various challenges.
+The film stars Muriel Wimmer as one of three troubled teenagers from different social backgrounds who face various challenges.

 Synopsis

-Thirteen-year-old Sarah (Muriel Wimmer) is no stranger to sex and one-night stands, nor is her sixteen-year-old best friend Charly (Antonia Putiloff).
-It's only when Sarah meets the older Lukas (Joseph Konrad Bundschuh) online that she begins to desire something beyond casual hookups — but is that what Lukas wants?
-At the same time Charly has to figure out what she is to do about her pregnancy and her desire to find a father for the unborn child.
+Thirteen-year-old Sarah (Muriel Wimmer) is no stranger to sex and one-night stands, nor is her 16-year-old best friend Charly (Antonia Putiloff).
+Only when Sarah meets the older Lukas (Joseph Konrad Bundschuh) online does she begin to desire something beyond casual hookups, but is that what Lukas wants?
+At the same time, Charly has to figure out what she is to do about her pregnancy and her desire to find a father for the unborn child.